 If you're on a budget, Audacity is a fantastic option.
 It's a free, open-source audio editing software packed with features suitable for both beginners and experienced users.
 With Audacity, you can easily cut, copy, splice, and mix audio tracks, making it perfect for refining your cassette recordings after converting them.
 You can also reduce background noise and adjust the overall sound levels.

-Professional Software
+When to Consider Professional Software

 For those willing to invest in more advanced tools, programs like Adobe Audition and Logic Pro X offer professional-grade audio editing capabilities.
 These programs provide a comprehensive suite of features, including sophisticated noise reduction, audio restoration tools, and multi-track editing.
 While there's a cost associated with these programs, the investment can be worthwhile if you're aiming for top-notch audio quality.
 Adobe Audition is a popular choice for its versatility and integration with other Adobe Creative Cloud applications.
 Logic Pro X is favored by many musicians and podcasters for its powerful recording and mixing capabilities.
 If you’re looking for high-quality results and have the budget, exploring these professional options can significantly enhance your converted audio.